 One of my favorite parts of this hobby is having the ability to repair, modify, and make your own equipment.
 And my favorite is antennas.
 From the day I got my ticket, I have immersed myself in antenna theory, and I haven't even scratched the surface yet.
 There is sooo much to learn, and I will never know all I truly need to know, but I'm at a point where I am comfortable to experiment with existing concepts and to put my own twist on a few things.
 Anytime I set out to make my own widget, I tend to look at many, many different widgets, take all the things I like about each widget, and make my own widget with all of those things that I like incorporated into what my ideal widget should be.

 A lot of what you will see on my site is antenna and antenna related projects.
 For those projects that I have documented, I will make available PDF's of a "how-to" so you can take on a project of your own.
+My other favorite DIY projects include building batteries, particularly LiFePO4 batteries.

-When it comes to antennas, there are two things that have really grabbed my attention and have led me to try to build the most effective version that I can; loading coils for portable vertical antenna, and magnetic loop antennas.
+When it comes to antennas, there are two things that have really grabbed my attention and have led me to try to build the most effective version that I can; loading coils for portable vertical antennas, and magnetic loop antennas.

 Magnetic loops are simply fascinating to me!!
-I have compared my loops to my trusty 4010 EFHW, and 9 times out of 10 the mag loop will outperform the wire every time.
+I have compared my loops to my trusty 40m EFHW, and 9 times out of 10 the mag loop will hang the wire every time.
 That I can get that level of performance (stateside and DX) out of an antenna that is narrower than my own wingspan just boggles my mind.
-Especially when you consider my mag loop that performs well on 40 meters is slightly over 3' in diameter, yet my EFHW wire is just over 66' long.
+Especially when you consider my mag loop that performs decently well on 40 meters is slightly over 3' in diameter, yet my EFHW wire is just over 66' long.
 Or a 20 meter dipole that is almost 33', compared again to my sub-3 foot loop.

 Loading coils.....
 It all started when I bought a Wolf River Coils SOTA Special (www.wolfrivercoils.com) to use for Parks on the Air (POTA) activations.
 This is a very simple to use portable vertical that is tunable from 40 to 10 meters without the need for a matching network.
 While it performed well, I there was some things I didn't like about it, so I set out to make something that had all the attributes I liked.
 The result is what has been budded the "BNC Coil".
 Several of the POTA activators have made their own coils and have had great success while using them on activations.